 LocationHume ACT 2620, Australia

-From the architect.
+Text description provided by the architects.
 The fundamental response to emergency situations is to save lives – complexities are stripped down to the basics and response is instinctive.
 Engaged by the ACT Emergency Services Agency to create a new, purpose-built facility dedicated to the training of its Agencies, HBO+EMTB’s Outdoor Training Centre (OTC) responds with elemental forms and materials.

 Occupying a greenfield site set back from the Monaro Highway in Hume, the newly completed OTC is a robust facility constructed with pragmatic materials for a practical workforce.
 Restrained forms accommodate the diverse training needs of the Fire Brigade, the Ambulance Service, the Rural Fire Service, and the SES.